Senior Prizegiving

 W.D.
 James was Head of English at Hampton and later founded Denmead School.
 The prize is awarded to the best pupil studying English Literature in the Lower Sixth.

 W.H.Windust was Head of Mathematics at Hampton School until his retirement in 1932.
 He was succeeded by Stan Barton.
-The prize is awarded to the top Mathematician in the Lower Sixth.
+The prize is awarded to the best Mathematician in the Lower Sixth.

 Malcolm Deere was an Old Hamptonian and governor of the School.
 He was the Deputy Chief Executive of UCAS.
 The prize is awarded to the best Physics pupil in the Lower Sixth.

-Les Morris worked for many tears in the Combined Cadet Force and was a loved and dedicated colleague.
-He had served in the RAF during WWII and after the war went into teaching what we now call Design Technology.
-He came to Hampton to run the CCF commissariat.
+Les Morris worked for many years in the Combined Cadet Force and was a much loved and dedicated colleague.
+He served in the RAF during WWII and after the war went into teaching what we now call Design Technology.
+He came to Hampton to run CCF.
 On retirement he donated the prize to be awarded annually to the cadet who gave exceptional selfless service to the Corps.

-Graeme (“Eggy”) Newman, Hampton pupil1971-7, played in the 1st VI tennis team.
+Graeme (“Eggy”) Newman, a Hampton pupil from 1971-1977, played in the First VI tennis team.
 After he left Hampton he was killed in a car accident in the early 1980s.
 The trophy was donated by his parents in his memory.

 Edward Tozzi was a pupil at Hampton and was an outstanding member of the Colts cricket team in the Fourth Year.
 Tragically, he suffered a heart attack and died at the school gates on 14 May 1955.
 The prize was presented by grandparents in 1956 in his honour and goes to the outstanding cricketer in the Fourth Year.